Disclosure: The Skylar Rae cherries for this recipe were provided by Semilt. All opinions are 100% my own.

 - 6 cups fresh or frozen unsweetened pitted cherries

 - 1 recipe No-Churn Vanilla Ice Cream, optional

 For Biscuit Topping

-- In a large bowl, stir together the flour, 2 tablespoons sugar, baking powder, salt and optional cinnamon.
-Using a pastry cutter or your fingertips, cut the butter into the flour mixture until mixture looks like course crumbs.
+- In a large bowl, stir together the flour, 2 tablespoons sugar, baking powder, salt, and optional cinnamon.
+Using a pastry cutter or your fingertips, cut the butter into the flour mixture until the mixture looks like coarse crumbs.
 Set aside.